20 Activities for Kinesthetic Learning

 - Activities that use letter tiles are some of the most effective activities for teaching reading and spelling.
-In fact, every lesson of All About Reading and All About Spelling includes letter tiles.
+In fact, every lesson in All About Reading and All About Spelling includes letter tiles.

 - Live near the beach?
 Trace letters, words, or phonograms in the sand.
 Is it winter?
 Go outside and stomp giant letters in the snow.